AtomGrafiks/made_it/README.md

 ## Contributing
 Contribution directions go here.

+## Bugs and Feedback

+If you discover any bugs, please describe it in the issues tracker, including Rails and MadeIt versions.

+Questions are better handled on StackOverflow
 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).